souvikchem/souvikchem/README.md

 - 👋 Hi, I’m @souvikchem
 - 👀 I’m interested in ...
 MD simulation
-- 🌱 I’m currently doing PhD
+- 🌱 I’m currently doing PostDoc at ASU
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... souvikkondal03@gmail.com